What are steroids?

 What conditions are treated with steroid injections?

 Steroids are often injected directly into joints to treat conditions such as rheumatoid arthritis, gout or other inflammatory diseases.
-Steroids can also be injected into inflamed bursae, or around tendons near the shoulder, elbow, hip, knee, hand or wrist.
+Steroids can also be injected into inflamed bursae (bursitis), or around inflamed tendons (tendinitis) near the shoulder, elbow, hip, knee, hand or wrist.

 When will my doctor prescribe steroid injections?